Clinical Documentation Specialist

 Step 3: Gain Industry Experience (At Least One Year)

 One way to advance a career as a clinical documentation specialist is to gain work experience in the health and medical records industry.
-This helps a candidate prepare for more advanced certifications, gaining the experience necessary for more leadership responsibilities, which are typically requisite in candidates being considered for positions in upper management or as clinical directors.
+This helps a candidate prepare for more advanced certifications and gain the experience necessary for more leadership responsibilities, which are typically requisite in candidates being considered for positions in upper management or clinical directors.

 Step 4: Earn an Associate or Bachelor’s Degree (Optional, One to Four Years)

 Earning an associate of science or arts (AS, AS, AAS) or a bachelor of science or arts (BS, BA) in health information management or health information technology can increase one’s earnings and open doors to upper-level positions.
-It should be made clear that college degrees of any kind are not necessary for those interested in a clinical documentation specialist career.
+However, college degrees of any kind are not necessary for those interested in a career as a clinical documentation specialist.

 What Do Clinical Documentation Specialists Do?

-A clinical documentation specialist, also known as a documentation improvement specialist, ensures that official standards of healthcare recording and documentation are upheld.
+A clinical documentation specialist, also known as a documentation improvement specialist, ensures that official healthcare recording and documentation standards are upheld.
 The job is closely related to medical claims billing because both fields rely on a deep, studious recall of medical codes.

-Clinical documentation jobs exist at all levels of healthcare, and as paperwork (or its digital equivalent) will never go away, certified clinical documentation specialists are critical to healthcare businesses so that their profiling, reimbursement, quality measure reporting, and quality control standards are consistently upheld.
+Clinical documentation jobs exist at all levels of healthcare.
+As paperwork (or its digital equivalent) will never go away, certified clinical documentation specialists are critical to healthcare businesses so that their profiling, reimbursement, quality measure reporting, and quality control standards are consistently upheld.

-Apart from these essential duties, CD specialists collaborate with other healthcare professionals to ensure that clinical information in the medical record is accurate, code the appropriate utilization, and ensure what is called “compliant reimbursement” of any and all patient services.
+Apart from these essential duties, CD specialists collaborate with other healthcare professionals to ensure that clinical information in the medical record is accurate, code the appropriate utilization, and ensure “compliant reimbursement” of any and all patient services.

 Some critical skills for clinical documentation or clinical documentation improvement practitioners include: